 One step that business owners should consider in these circumstances is obtaining an injunction.

 An injunction is a court order that forces an individual or entity to stop an offending action or take remedial action to prevent further harm to the business.
-It can help protect the business and reduce the risk of damage if owners face litigation over:
+While it is typically complex and time-sensitive to file, successfully seeking this extraordinary relief can help protect the business and reduce the risk of damage if owners face litigation over: